ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ### Separating Connection Contexts {#conn-context}

 A Transport Services Implementation can by default share stored properties across Connections within an application, such as cached protocol state, cached path state, and heuristics.
-This provides efficiency and convenience for the application, since the Transport Services system can automatically optimize behavior.
+This provides efficiency and convenience for the application, since the Transport Services System can automatically optimize behavior.

 The Transport Services API can allow applications to explicitly define Connection Contexts that force separation of Cached State and Protocol Stacks.
 For example, a web browser application could use Connection Contexts with separate caches when implementing different tabs.
 Possible reasons to isolate Connections using separate Connection Contexts include: